brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify tapping on the reader mode icon opens the article in reader mode
 - [ ] Edit reader mode settings and open different pages in reader mode and verify if the setting is retained across each article
 - [ ] Verify reader mode works when toolbar is set as Top Bar and Bottom Bar

+## Brave Translate

+- [ ] Ensure translate button is shown in the URL bar
+- [ ] Ensure translate callout is shown on first use
+- [ ] Verify pages are translated
+- [ ] Verify using another language in the translate drop down and ensure page translation is applied accordingly

 ## Gestures